QEDan/PaperSummaries/RethinkingGeneralization.md

 * [Dropout](https://en.wikipedia.org/wiki/Dropout_(neural_networks)) - A regularization method that prevents overfitting by randomly dropping neurons from the network during training.
 * [Rademacher complexity](https://en.wikipedia.org/wiki/Rademacher_complexity) - Measures a model's capability of fitting all possible +/-1 binary label assignments.
 * [Uniform stability] (https://en.wikipedia.org/wiki/Stability_(learning_theory)) - How sensitive an algorithm is to the replacement of a single example.
 This is a property of the algorithm and does not take into account the data or the labels.
+* [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) - Rectified Linear Unit.
+A non-linear activation function for artificial neurons.
+ReLU(x) = max(0,x).
+* [Stochastic Gradient Descent](http://stats.stackexchange.com/questions/153696/data-augmentation-techniques-for-general-datasets) - An approximate method for solving an optimization problem, frequently used in ANNs.
+A sample of examples is used to compute an approximate gradient at each iteration.
 * [VC-dimension](https://en.wikipedia.org/wiki/VC_dimension) - The cardinality of the largest set of points that the classification algorithm can shatter.
 * [Weight Decay](https://en.wikipedia.org/wiki/Regularization_(mathematics)#Regularization_in_statistics_and_machine_learning) - A regularization method which restricts the complexity of the neural network (and therefore prevents overfitting) by penalizing large weights in the loss function.